Eat.Drink.Pure

 Ingredient Notes

-Frozen veggies: I buy cauliflower riced and frozen, but you can use fresh cauliflower rice.
+Frozen vegetables: I buy frozen riced cauliflower, but you can use fresh cauliflower rice.
 Or make your own at home in a food processor.
-Make sure not to process the cauliflower too fine, though, as it will turn to mush when cooking.
+Make sure not to process the cauliflower too finely, though, as it will turn to mush when cooking.

 Vinegar: White or rice, both work.